Proximal indirect comparison: Details of the real data example

 The linear parameters in the bridge functions are fitted using the ridge-regularized generalized method of moment such that

 where \(D_{h}\) and \(D_{q}\) are identity matrices of appropriate dimensions with their upper left corners changed to zero.
 The data-adaptive regularization factors \(\lambda_{h,n}\) and \(\lambda_{q,n}\) are chosen with \(10\)-fold cross validation from a prespecified grid.
-The models \(m(A,X,S)\) and \(\pi(A,S)\) are fitted separately for SCALE and STEP-2 samples to allow for full interaction between \(S\) and the other variables.
-The models \(\mu(Z,W,A,X)\) and \(m(A,X,S)\) are fitted separately for each treatment arm to allow for full interaction between \(S\) and the other variables.
-Then the modified target population ATE estimator from \textcite{dahabreh2020extending} for \(\psi\) is
+The models for \(m(a,\cdot,s)\) are fitted separately on the SCALE and STEP-2 samples as well as on each treatment arm to allow for full interaction between \(\{A,S\}\) and the other variables.
+Then the modified target population ATE estimator from \citetsuppmat{dahabreh2020extending} for \(\theta\) is